arthurBricq/crafty/README.md

 ### Current list of features

 - Rendering textured cubes of different kinds with OpenGL
   - OpenGL instancing allows to render thousands of cubes very fast.
-- Basic First player camera
+- First Player Camera
+- Detection of collision
-- The world is divided in chunks of equal sizes
+- World is divided in chunks of equal sizes

 ### Missing features (short term milestones)